tomplunkett/PatentClaw/readme.md

-A project using OpenClaw Agentic AI to assist Patent law firm workflow processes.
+A project using OpenClaw Agentic AI to assist Patent law firm processes.

 PatentClaw links: